 Christopher Martell prepares for a talk on CBT with lesbian, gay, and bisexual clients at the University of Uppsala, Sweden, where he also conducted a two-day lecture on behavioral treatment of depression.

-Dr. Martell has moved from Seattle to continue research consulting, teaching and writing projects.
-He closed his private practice as of June, 2012.
-Information for former clients regarding requests for records will be forthcoming on this website.
+In summer 2016 Dr. Martell relocated to New England to continue research consulting, teaching and writing projects.
+He closed his private practice in Seattle as of June, 2012.
+Information for former clients regarding requests for records can be found under the "Professional Services" tab on this website.

 What is Behavioral Activation Therapy?